OSGP/Documentation/Userguide/Installation/TestOsgpDemoApp.md

 ![alt text](./installation-script-screenshots/57.png)

-This step also condcludes the installation manual.
+This step also concludes the installation manual.